 Why we developed it

-Whereas services and code of the Do CHANGE system were tied to the infrastructure (VM), the application logic of Ampersand is decoupled from the infrastructure management using (Kubernetes) containers.
+Services and code of our previous aggregation and distribution system were tied to the infrastructure (VM).
+Ampersand advances beyond that by decoupling the application logic from the infrastructure management using (Kubernetes) containers.
 This enables us to scale up quickly and infinitely.

 The responsibilities for the services are redefined and restricted to their simplest forms.
 This increases the number of services, but services have a considerable overlap in the code to facilitate similar functionalities.
 This overlap can be considered as a service template to write services consistently.